Stiefel Whitney Classes for Real representations of $\mathrm{GL}_2(\mathbb{F}_q)$: Introduction

+Let $C_n$ denote the (additive) cyclic group of order $n$.
+The diagonal subgroup $D$ of $G$ is isomorphic to $C_{q-1} \times C_{q-1}$.
+Moreover, the restriction map $\res: H^*(G, \ztwo)\to H^*(D,\ztwo)$ is injective (see Section \ref{detect}).
+In short we say the diagonal subgroup $D$ detects the mod $2$ cohomology of $G$.
+Therefore our problem reduces to finding total Stiefel Whitney class and Obstruction class for the representation $\pi\mid_D$.

+As an application we show that an anisotropic torus $M$ does not detect the mod $2$ cohomolgy of $G$ (see Proposition \ref{app1}).
+If the obstruction degree of $\pi$ is $2^l$ then we compute the Stiefel Whitney classes $w_j(\pi)$, where $2^l<j<2^{l+1}$, using Wu's formula (see Theorems \ref{app2} and \ref{app3}).

 This paper is arranged as follows.
-Section \ref{2} gives the definitions and notations.
-We review the theory of Stiefel Whitney classes in Section \ref{swc.section}.
-We find out Stiefel Whitney classes for real representations of cyclic group in Section \ref{3}.
-In Section \ref{bicyclic} we find the obstruction class of a real representation $\pi$ of bicyclic groups in terms of character values.
-Section \ref{5} proves Theorem \ref{main} and related theorems and also gives table \ref{table4} of obstruction class for certain representaions of $\GL_2(\F_q)$.
-We obtain the obstruction class for regular representation of $\GL_2(\F_q)$ in Section \ref{6}.
+In Section \ref{2}, after establishing notations, we provide some results on binomial coefficients.
+We review the theory of Stiefel Whitney classes for representations of finite groups in Section \ref{swc.section}.
+In Section \ref{sectsw} we compute the total Stiefel Whitney class of real representations of bicyclic groups and $\GL_2(\F_q)$ (see Lemma \ref{lem0} and Theorem \ref{q3tot}).
+Section \ref{bicyclic} is dedicated to computations of the obstruction classes for real representations of bicyclic groups in terms of character values (see for instance Theorems \ref{obstruction} and \ref{c2obs}).
+We apply these to obtain the required results for $G$.
+Section \ref{5} contains a proof of Theorem \ref{main}.
+For an orthogonally irreducible representation $\pi$ we calculate $w_1(\pi), w_2(\pi)$ and summerize the results in Table \ref{table1}.
+We also provide a table ( Table \ref{table2}) showing obstruction classes for certain representaions of $\GL_2(\F_q)$.
+Finally in Section \ref{app} we provide some applications (see Theorems \ref{app2}, \ref{app3} and \ref{app1}).

 {\bf Acknowledgements:} The authors would like to thank Steven Spallone for helpful conversations.
 The first author of this paper was supported by a post doctoral fellowship from IMSc, Chennai.
-The second author of this paper was supported by a post doctoral fellowship from Bhaskaracharya Pratishthan, Pune.
+The second author of this paper was supported by a post doctoral fellowship from Bhaskaracharya Pratishthan, Pune and a fellowship from ARSI (the Foundation for the Advancement of Arts and Sciences from India, Inc.), an organization founded by Ravi Kulkarni.